 By combining battles to the death, callously graphic violence, and an ever-present but unseen force guiding events, Alice in Borderland feels like a mash-up of several cult classics.

 2000's notorious and hugely influential Battle Royale is certainly one (if you haven't seen it, The Hunger Games rather blatantly lifted plenty of elements from it) as is 1998's sci-fi deadly trap fest movie, Cube.

 Mix in some overt Alice in Wonderland material (such as characters named ‘Hatter' and ‘Chishiya', as well as plenty of playing card references) and you've got a stylistic blend ready to shock and awe.

-Little time is spent on set up.
-Episode 1 introduces us to Arisu (Kento Yamazaki), a 24-year-old lazy gaming obsessed nerd whose lack of effort in anything else is cause for overt resentment from his family.
+Little time is spent on set-up.
+The first episode introduces us to Arisu (Kento Yamazaki), a 24-year-old lazy gaming-obsessed nerd whose lack of effort in anything else is cause for overt resentment from his family.

 Aside from gaming he spends his time with childhood friends Chōta (Yûki Morinaga) and Karube (Keita Machida), a shy IT office worker and cocky bartender respectively.

 The three of them hide in a subway bathroom after inadvertently causing a road accident at the famous Shibuya crossing in central Tokyo when suddenly the power switches off.